Courson Law - Bankruptcy

 The goal of the bankruptcy attorney is to make sure that all of your rights in property are “exempt”.
 If not exempt, a Trustee might determine it to be of sufficient value to liquidate for benefit of the creditors.
 When the value of assets exceed exemptions, sometimes the simplest solution is to delay filing until mortgage or rent checks clear and cash resources are lower, IRA contributions have been made, etc. Proper planning and execution of a bankruptcy case is crucial to protect a debtor's assets from liquidation and distribution to creditors.

 Selecting exemptions can be a complex task as there are multiple possible choices under Federal and State systems.
 A homeowner with substantial equity in their residence might pick one set of rules, while another homeowner with little or no equity and cash in the bank, might choose a completely different set of rules.
 More than 75% of my clients are renters.
 Many find that they can file a bankruptcy case and still hold on to a surprisingly large amount of cash and equity in things like cars.

 I have prepared two different examples to demonstrate how exemptions work:

-The most important thing to keep in mind here is that analyzing exemptions is an important aspect of legal work in a bankruptcy case and should not be left to chance.
+The most important thing to keep in mind here is that analyzing exemptions is an important aspect of legal work in a bankruptcy case and should not be left to chance or the ill informed.
 Determining whether as asset is exempt may mean the difference between losing or saving a house!
-Call a San Francisco Bankruptcy Attorney for an evaluation and make sure you are protected.
+Call San Francisco Bankruptcy Attorney Marty Courson for an evaluation and make sure you are protected.